Analysis

 Data is defined as facts and statistics collected together for reference or analysis.
-Now if you look at a whilef data (as per Google) it means that we have facts and statistese are collected over a period of time which we can make use for reference for the analysis.
+Now if you look at the meaning of data (as per Google) it means "facts and statistics collected over a while which we can make use of for reference for the analysis."

-Do we really make use of the data we collect?
-How do we actually collect data?
+But do we use the data we collect?

-In our day-to-day life, we create data.
+In our day-to-day lives, we create data.
 It is created from the time we get up to the time we sleep.
-Data can be of various kinds.
-It can be of different categories.
+It comes in varieties and categories.
 But today we shall delve into Dark Data.

 What is Dark Data?